lambda-school-projects-yanna/Sprint-Challenge--Hash-Theory/README.md

   * 2. What is an array and how does it work?
   * 3. What is a hash table and how does it work?

+  1 -- A computer is made of three things: a control unit, a logical processing unit, and memory.
+The control unit is responsible for deciding which programs get executed and when.
+The logical processing unit is what actually executes the programs.
+The memory is what is used to keep track of values, inputs and outputs that the executing programs used or calculated.

+  2 -- An array is a data structure that stores a sequence of elements of the same type within a contiguous block of memory.
+It's used because you can access data in constant time.

+  3 -- A hash table uses a hash function to produce keys for values that map to either a spot in an array (open ) or a spot within a linked list or BST located a

 You will receive points at the PM's discretion based on the following criteria:

   * 20: Would love to have this person on my team!